Strategy for software Dummies – part 8

 The title for this series of posts is inspired by the extensive series of instructional/reference books, which serve as non-intimidating guides for readers new to the various topics covered, or for readers who need a solid brush up.
 The title doesn’t imply that software CEO’s are Dummies; only that there is a need for a new type of “strategy framework” that produces more than fluff and which can be completed in a very short time.

-This post #8 explain how the ABC Company came to an agreement on their Customer Value Proposition in the FUTURE.
+Post #8 explains how the ABC Company came to an agreement on their Customer Value Proposition in the FUTURE.

 A recap from post#7.

 The ABC company is an Independent Software Vendor planning to go global.
 They have asked a ValuePerform consultant to help them put an international Go-To-Market plan together.
 The ValuePerform consultant wants to know the current position of the ABC company before any work on future strategies commences.
 It turns out that the management team wildly disagree on the priorities for financial performance.
 The consultant explains why the priorities must be set.
 After several internal meetings, the management team come to a unanimous conclusion on how to prioritize the 6 sources of financial growth.

 Each member of the ABC company management team is now given 15 questions.
 The answers will enable ValuePerform to illustrate how the individual member of the ABC management team perceived the Customer Value Proposition TODAY.
 It turns out that the ABC company management team does not agree on the Customer Value Proposition TODAY.
 The CEO, the CTO, the VP of sales, the marketing manager and a member of the board of directors, representing the various perceptions, are meeting separately to find common ground.
 Facilitated by the ValuePerform consultant they finally come to an agreement on the Customer Value Proposition TODAY.

 The Customer Value Proposition is heavily dominated by the Customer Intimacy value element.
 Product Leadership is the second most important Value Element, while Operational Excellence is the least important Value Element.